EthanLin-TWer/blog/tasks/TASK-6-support-mermaid-diagram-as-code.md

   * [x] So I ended up writing my own rehype-mermaid plugin to transfer the final hast
     * solution 1: ~~react-markdown only supports `runSync()` where `mermaid.render` runs async to output a svg tag~~
     * solution 2: ~~relying on mermaid to automatically process `pre.mermaid` - notable lagging~~
     * solution 3: generated hast is not being properly picked up and rendered as HTML by `ReactMarkdown.components` - after studying the internal it works: rehype-mermaid needs to update the parent node which contains mermaid, not only the child node
+* fuck, the solution stops working all of a sudden - maybe id generation, or delayed loading of mermaid causing this
 * [ ] solution refactor:
   * avoid the need for updating rehype-mermaid-plugin and `MermaidRenderer` in two places
   * introducing mermaid at runtime causes a much larger sized bundle 188K -> 688K gzipped, insanely crazy